3d-partons/partons/doc/markdown/partons_on_mac.md

 ## Git {#mac_git}

-PARTONS resides on GitLab; so to pull the sources from the repository you will need Git (not necessary if you download the source archives):
+%PARTONS resides on GitLab; so to pull the sources from the repository you will need Git (not necessary if you download the source archives):
 ```sh
 brew install git
 ```

 ## CMake and Ant {mac_cmake}

-Building PARTONS requires CMake.
+Building %PARTONS requires CMake.
 You can brew it as usual:
 ```sh
 brew install smake
 ```

-Optionally, you can install Ant in order to take advantage of the `build.xml` files included with PARTONS.
+Optionally, you can install Ant in order to take advantage of the `build.xml` files included with %PARTONS.
 To do that, guess what?
 ```sh
 brew install ant
 ```